What is Condensation Polymerization?

-Ans.
 The main characteristic of condensation polymerization is the combination of is combining two molecules to make a complex molecule.
 It’s called loss of water or condensation.
-Two molecules always involved in the reaction are water or ammonia.
+Two molecules always involved in the reaction are water and ammonia.

 - How is Plastic made?
 A Simple and Detailed Explanation.

 - What is Thermoforming | Different Stages of Thermoforming | Types of Thermoforming | Applications | Advantages & Disadvantages

 - What is PETG Material? | The Definitive Guide

 - What is a Parting Line? | Parting Line in Injection Molding | Importance of Parting Line

 To sum up, condensation polymerization is a crucial process for creating various polymers, as it involves linking monomers with covalent bonds, producing both a polymer and a small molecule.
 By comprehending this process, researchers can gain significant knowledge on the behavior and characteristics of polymers, which can be applied to design new materials suitable for various applications, spanning from biomedical to industrial domains.

 Kindly share your thoughts and voices in the comment box.